-(1) Towing and Impoundment.
-Vehicles in violation of parking or payment regulations are, in addition to other penalties provided herein, subject to being towed away or impounded.
-Release of a towed or impounded vehicle will be made upon cash payment of all outstanding fines with the parking office, after proof of ownership is substantiated.
+(1) Booting, Towing and Impoundment.
+A vehicle with three outstanding citations and an expired tow notice can be booted and/or towed.
+In the case of a restricted/reserved area situation the parking office has the right to boot or tow without warning.
+Vehicles bearing altered, forged, or stolen permits and/ or vehicles in violation of parking or payment regulations are, in addition to other penalties provided herein, subject to being booted, towed away or impounded.
+Release of a towed or impounded vehicle will be made upon payment (cash, credit card or check with the exception of after hours transactions limited to cash or checks at the discretion of Campus Public Safety) of all outstanding fines with the parking office, after proof of ownership is substantiated.

 (2) Tow Notice Violation.
 A vehicle having three or more outstanding parking citations is subject to a Tow Notice Violation.
-If payment of all outstanding citations are made with the Parking Office within seven calendar days of receiving a Tow Notice Violation, the penalty for the Tow Notice Violation will be waived.
+If payments of all outstanding citations are made with the Parking Office within (7) seven calendar days of receiving a Tow Notice Violation, the penalty for the Tow Notice Violation will be waived.

-(3) Vehicles parked anywhere on University property may also be towed at the owner's expense without notice, under the following conditions:
+(3) Vehicles parked anywhere on University property may also be booted or towed at the owner's expense without notice, under the following conditions:

-(a) Parking in an area designated as a fire-lane (red curbing and/or signed) or tow-a-way zone.
+(a) Parking in an area designated as a fire-lane (yellow or red curbing and/or signed) or tow-a-way zone.